Quick Installation Guide

 To complete the installation and start interacting with the Cluster, there are 2 final steps that must be done:

 1. Setting the public DNS for the Cluster domain You can do that by simply getting the newly installed cloud instance public IP from your cloud provider dashboard and then using the IP value in your DNS provider (e.g. Cloudflare, Namecheap, GoDaddy, etc...) to set a DNS entry that denotes to your Cluster domain.
 You can read more here.
-Make sure to, at least for now, add entries for both the <DOMAIN> domain as well as *.<DOMAIN> wildcard domain (mainly via a CNAME entry) to resolve to that IP address.
+For now, you need to add 2 DNS entries:

 apt-get update